Welcome to Next Generation!

 - Four Eco Adventure Field Trips & Local Excursions with 100 different students from 2 schools to local open spaces

-- Three School-Based Events including our 7th Annual Sustainability Festival at Redwood High reaching over 1,000 students and over a dozen teachers; an Earth Day Celebration at Vallecito; workshops during the harvest festival and a clean-up day at Laurel Dell
+- Three School-Based Events including our 8th Annual Sustainability Festival at Redwood High reaching over 1,200 students and 15 teachers; an Earth Day Celebration at Vallecito; workshops during the harvest festival at Laurel Dell.

-- Two Community Events including: Marin Earth Day in April and the Fairfax Festival in June engaging over 120 participants with two performances each of our ‘Alice in Wasteland’ and ‘Go Organic’ Puppet Shows
+- Two Community Events including: Marin Earth Day in April and the Fairfax Festival in June engaging over 560 participants with two performances each of our ecological Puppet Shows.

 - Continued involvement on the Dixie District Green Initiative (now Project Green), to improve sustainability practices at all four schools